presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 * all the necessary dependencies (e.g. R packages your app depends on)
 * all the scripts (e.g. ui.R, server.R and modules) and resources (e.g. images) used by your app

 We will follow the example provided by ShinyProxy.
-All the files mentioned below can be found in this [repo](https://github.com/openanalytics/shinyproxy-template)
+All the files mentioned below can be found in this [repo](https://github.com/openanalytics/shinyproxy-template).
+You can clone this repo if you don't want to create the files below from scratch.

 ### Writing a Docker File